-Aftermath of the Tocks Island Dam Proposal
+The Tocks Island Dam Controversy/

 Following the disastrous flooding on the Delaware River in 1955, the Army Corps of Engineers secured Congressional approval to build a dam just above the Delaware Water Gap, at a location called Tocks Island.

-The results were disastrous, with thousands of people being displaced from their small farms and homes in a quiet, largely unrecognized, area of Northwestern New Jersey and Northeastern Pennsylvania.
+The results were equally disastrous, with thousands of people being displaced from their small farms and homes in a quiet, largely unrecognized, area of Northwestern New Jersey and Northeastern Pennsylvania.

 Poorly conceived but pursued with vigor by the Army Corps of Engineers, the project encountered stiff opposition, and became a focus of the early environmental movement.
 The dam was never built, but left behind was the Delaware Water Gap National Recreation Area, a National Park Service treasure faced with more responsibilities than it can cope with.

 Jim tells the story, recognizing the early Leni Lenape occupants and the Dutch who brought European civilization to the area, bringing focus on the disastrous impact of the Federal project on the local people, the demise of municipalities, and the lingering hurt and unresolved expectations.
 He concludes with an understanding of the magnificent park that now remains, and the challenges it now faces.

 The initial main article, a heavily illustrated video presentation, and additional information are available from the links below, including insight into the American Indian perspective and the significant role of women in opposing government efforts they knew were wrong.
 Information continues to be added.

 The Delaware Water Gap National Recreation Area is administered by the National Park Service, but it was created by Congress, and is required to operate within Federal statutes and regulations.
 The Park Service today is committed to professional, responsible, and sensitive management, but the park faces massive challenges.